developmentseed/geokit-doc-seed/app/posts/s2-cli/2-0-measurement/2-0-3-count-by-prop/index.md

 layout: post.html
 ---

-- It gets the total number of features that exist inside the a geojson file (according to a chosen property).
+- It gets the total number of features that exist inside the GeoJSON file (according to a chosen property).

 #### Return:

 **Number** - total number of features.

 ### Command line: